Find singing lessons in Sandy Springs, GA

 Vocal Range and Pitch Detection

-Mariana taught 24 days ago
+Mariana taught about 2 months ago

 The student and tutor worked on practicing a song, encountering challenges with audio playback and lyric clarity.
 They reviewed breathing exercises and decided to continue practicing the same song in the next session due to its length and the need for further practice.